-Our House, a non-profit organization, homelessness prevention program known as Central Arkansas Family Stability Institute (CAFSI) is in its 10th year.
-This successful program provides intensive case management, supportive services, and limited assistance funds.
-It is made possible through partnership with the University of Arkansas for Medical Services and the generous support of the Substance Abuse and Mental Health Services Administration, Heart of Arkansas United Way, and Siemer Institute for Family Stability.
+This is the 11th year, of Our House, a non-profit organization, homelessness prevention program known as Central Arkansas Family Stability Institute (CAFSI).
+This successful program provides housing, employment, financial, educational stability along with mental wellness.
+It is made possible through partnership with the University of Arkansas for Medical Services and the generous support of the Substance Abuse and Mental Health Services Administration, Heart of